DevGrow/devgrow.github.io/_posts/2010-09-20-simple-saas-price-chart.markdown

 - web design
 ---

 As I've mentioned before, I'm working on a premium WordPress themes site at the moment and came across the need for a decent-looking SaaS-style pricing table.
 After looking over dozens of other sites to get an idea of what works best, I whipped one up that satisfies the needs of my customers.
-To save you a bit of time, I'm sharing the code here so you can use it in your projects as well (GPLicious!).<!-- more -->
+To save you a bit of time, I'm sharing the code here so you can use it in your projects as well (GPLicious!).

 ## Download